RamonGilabert/Prodam/README.md

 #### Get the app

 The app is not going to be in the store because it's a complete learning app.
-Feel free to download the Xcode project and PR if you thing something needs to be improved :).
+Feel free to download the Xcode project and PR if you think something needs to be improved :).

 In case you want to download it anyway, you can go to the following link: [Prodam](http://ramongilabert.com/prodam) and authorize the app, don't worry, it's safe! :)